asyncapi/website/pages/blog/socketio-automatic-docs.md

 ```

-And here is auto generated specification:
+And here is the auto generated specification:
 ```yaml
 asyncapi: 2.5.0
 channels: